y2kappa/llambda/README.md

 Full working example [here](https://github.com/y2kappa/llambda-example).
 I use this as my getting started template.

+## Context

 This library provides types and convertors to allow you to test your Netlify function locally using a hyper local server.
 The trick is to convert the lambda request and hyper request types into a common type, handle that separately, and return a common response type that converts back to the lambda response type or the hyper response type.

+The lambda request parameters are a bit weird, I replicated them in new types provided in the `request` module.
+Even if they don't fully make sense to me, I wanted to stay true to what's happening in prod.

 The common handler: